DewduSendanayake/Customer-Churn-Predictor/README.md

 - Predict whether a customer is likely to churn or stay.
 - Showcase interpretable and actionable ML results.
 - Deliver an artistic, user-friendly interface with pastel-inspired design principles.
-- Provide a full-stack ML pipeline with modularity and maintainability.
+- Provide a ML pipeline with modularity and maintainability.

 ---